Dependent Health Insurance

 Failure to provide the necessary documentation will result in delays reviewing your application or rejection of application.
 You may be asked to provide additional documentation or information needed to evaluate your application.
 If you have falsified information or supporting documentation on the application, the subsidy will be rescinded, and you will be referred to the Deans of Students.

 Eligible students will receive a subsidy payment of $250 per semester; minus the appropriate taxes for each semester during which they qualify.
-The subsidy will be paid at the end of each semester (with December 30, 2022 and June 2, 2023 paychecks).
+The subsidy will be paid at the end of each semester (with December 29, 2023 and May 31, 2024 paychecks).
 If your paychecks stop before these dates, you will not be eligible to receive the subsidy.

 Graduate students seeking health coverage for dependent children might be eligible for a plan through the Pennsylvania Children’s Health Insurance Plan.
 In addition, more information about dependent coverage for citizens and residents can be found at Pennie.com.